nikhilpatel87/google-homepage/README.md

-This is a copycat of the google homepage created for The Odin Project front-end curriculum.
+This is a Google homepage clone created for The Odin Project front-end curriculum.

 The purpose of this is to showcase basic HTML and CSS skills.